 New York is one of many states whose minimum wage tends to be higher than the federal minimum wage, for both tipped and untipped workers.
 A few states match federal minimum wage and even fewer mandate a minimum wage which is less than the federal minimum wage.

-In the case when a state’s minimum wage law mandates a pay rate which is less than the federal minimum wage law, the federal minimum wage law supersedes the state minimum wage law.
-When a state, like New York, has a higher minimum wage than the federal minimum wage, the state minimum wage is the one employers must pay.
+In the case when a state’s minimum wage law mandates a pay rate that is less than the federal minimum wage law, the federal minimum wage law supersedes the state minimum wage law.
+When a state, like New York, has a higher minimum wage than the federal minimum wage, the state minimum wage is the one that employers must pay.